xZreai/docs/docs/dev-corner/dev-guide/resources.md

 The experimental version is build in the branch [experimental](https://github.com/flybywiresim/a32nx/tree/experimental){target=new}.
 It is regularly manually updated with the latest commits from the master branch but its focus is on the development of special larger features like the custom fly-by-wire and autopilot system or the custom flight management system (cFMS).

-While the development in on the master branch (Development version) follows a very strict development, review and QA process, the development in the experimental branch is less strict and developers can relatively freely commit changes.
+While the development on the master branch (Development version) follows a very strict development, review and QA process, the development in the experimental branch is less strict and developers can relatively freely commit changes.
 This is why the Experimental version has a higher risk of bugs and issues and is only meant for testing and not supported on Discord.

 The FlyByWire project has other repositories for sub projects like api, msfs-rs, installer, websire, docs, etc. Find them [here](https://github.com/orgs/flybywiresim/repositories){target=new}.

 ## Support from the FlyByWire Team on Discord

 To get additional information and support please make sure you join our Discord.
-There a various channels dedicated to support developers (in fact most channels).
+There are various channels dedicated to support developers (in fact most channels).

 [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire){target=new}